Motherhood is not easy.

 Evenings: Cooking, Dishes, Pick-up House, Put Kids to Bed, Relax

 Now, here are some free printables for YOU!
 Print them off, hang them on your fridge!
 I’ve added spaces where you can add in tasks that are unique to you.
-Make the schedule work with your day!
+Make this work at home mom schedule work with your day!

 Download it here.